jbilcke-hf/OpenClap-Format/README.md

 **OpenClap** (`.clap`) is an open interchange format made to contain AI-generated assets so they can be shared between different apps and tools.
 It can be used to define either static or dynamic scenes, such as generative movies or games.

-Please note that this is just a data format designed for storage and sharing: it contains instructions such as prompts, references images and the resulting outputs of running a generative models, but this is not a runtime, a video model or a game engine.
+Please note that this is just a data format designed for storage and sharing. **it contains instructions, input and outputs such as prompts, images, sound, music and videos but this is not a runtime, a video model or a game engine.**

 You can see it as the all-in-one, AI-first equivalent of the aptly named [prompt book](https://en.wikipedia.org/wiki/Prompt_book).